AyushmanTripathy/notes/cs/java.md

 new ClassName().method();
 ```

+## Polymorphism

+2 types in Java

+### Overloading

+- for method or constructor
+- same class, different function signatures
+- no, type and order of arguments
+- return type doesn't count

+### Overriding

+- for only method
+- same function signatures, different class

 # Mics

 - called `extends` because all classes extend from Object already.
 - default value for reference variables is null.
+- Java has J capital